HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="adoption_of_image_formats_in_ssgs.sql"
 ) }}

+As one of the newer generation of image formats, <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP</a> has 17% of usage among Jamstack sites.
+Compared to [last year's results](../2020/jamstack#image-formats), when WebP had only 3%, we can say it's a great improvement over one year.

+Still, the most used is JPEG at 29% and GIF at 27%.
+SVG is used on 19% of webpages.

+{# TODO That seems really high for GIF!
+Is it accurate?
+Any thoughts why? #}

+### What the resources tells us

-Data of resource weights confirms that performance of Next.js, Nuxt.js and gatsby is struggling because of huge resources.
-2MB of page weight and ~700Kb of JavaScript among it can definitely impact performance scores and results, especially for average mobile devices and slow networks.
-Also, heavy usage of styled-components for Next.js and Gatsby sites might be the cause (there are several researches in areas of performance downgrades).
-Good signal is that Image adoption of next gen image formats is growing.
-It will improve UX for end users in the long run.
+This analysis of resource weights confirms that performance of Next.js, Nuxt.js and Gatsby are likely struggling because of huge resources.
+2MB of page weight and ~700Kb of JavaScript amongst that will definitely have an impact on performance scores, especially for average mobile devices and slower networks.
+Heavy usage of styled-components for Next.js and Gatsby sites might be another cause (there has been research in areas of performance downgrades on this).
+A good signal is that image adoption of next gen image formats is growing, this should improve UX for end users in the long run.

+{# TODO can we link to the research? #}

 ## Conclusion

-Despite missing data like headless CMSs, or some SSGs (Eleventy or Next.js detection mode) we were able to analyze a lot of information.
-Jamstack trend is growing year over year.
-Now more than 1% of all websites are Jamstack based.
+Despite limitations on not being able to include headless CMSs, and for some well-known SSGs (Eleventy or Next.js detection mode), we still have a lot of data to analyze here to draw some interesting conclusions.
+The Jamstack trend is growing year over year: now more than 1% of all websites are Jamstack based.

-We know that Next.js covers more than the half of Jamstack sites.
-It's not only trending, but also used in 13% of the top 1000 sites.
-Other popular SSGs are Nuxt.js and Gatsby.
-These are new players, just several years in the area but solidified their place by good usage among top ranked sites as well.
+We know that Next.js covers more than the half of measurable Jamstack sites.
+It's not only trending, but also used in 3.8% of the top 1,000 sites followed by the other popular SSGs such as Nuxt.js and Gatsby.
+These are all relatively new players, just few years in the space but they have solidified their place by good usage among top ranked sites as well.

-All SSGs are greatly used around the world, for example Western Europe together with Northern Europe have more than 20K sites with 1.4% of Jamstack adoption which is more than the territory it's invented.
-Also, fast-growing regions adopt Jamstack technology even faster and covering up to 4% of their sites.
+{# I calculate 3.8% not 13% #}

+SSGs are used all around the world, and are not confined to those countries with the founding companies of this model are based.
+In fact it seems that some of the fastest-growing adoptors of Jamstack technology, with up to 5% of sites, are those regions furthest away from the tech hubs of Silicon valley.

-Performance of Jamstack sites require knowledge of best practices and experienced developer level to achieve good results, but SSGs work on solutions out of the box will improve that area.
+Like all websites, maintaining good performance of Jamstack sites requires knowledge of best practices and experienced developer level to achieve good results, but SSGs can improve this by working on out-of-the-box solutions to improve in that area.
 Hope you enjoyed the data and give it a try using Jamstack.